marty90/priv-accept/README.md

 You need Python 3 with the `selenium` library.
 You also need Google Chrome and [chromedriver](https://chromedriver.chromium.org/) to allow Selenium using it.

+For using a Virtual Display, you need the `pyvirtualdisplay` Python module and xvfb installed on the machine.

 Priv-Accept can also be built in a Docker image to allow parallel and isolated experiment.
 You can build the Docker image using the `Dockerfile` provided in this repo.
 The images extends the [BrowserTime](https://www.sitespeed.io/documentation/browsertime/) image to profit from the ready-to-use setup.